Quantifier (logic): Order of quantifiers (nesting)

 The order of quantifiers is critical to meaning, as is illustrated by the following two propositions:

-For every natural number n, there exists a natural number s such that s = n2.

 This is clearly true; it just asserts that every natural number has a square.
-The meaning of the assertion in which the order of quantifiers is inversed is different:
+The meaning of the assertion in which the order of quantifiers is reversed is different:

-There exists a natural number s such that for every natural number n, s = n2.

 This is clearly false; it asserts that there is a single natural number s that is the square of every natural number.
 This is because the syntax directs that any variable cannot be a function of subsequently introduced variables.